Greg-Hamel/FEMur/README.md

 # FEMur

 A simple Finite Element Modeling (FEM) library.
-It was originally developed for a Master's level course, but it's development is being expanded to become a more well-rounded library which could be use to solve real-world problems.
+It was originally developed for a Master's level course, but its development is being expanded to become a more well-rounded library which could be use to solve real-world problems.

 # Goals